Skip to main content

 On the manufacturing side, Louisiana never developed a large-scale firearms industry.
 New Orleans gunsmith shops -- concentrated in the French Quarter and along Canal Street in the 19th century -- were artisanal operations serving the local market.
 Names like Peter Gonon and J. Rippey appear in period advertisements, but none grew into manufacturers of regional or national significance.
 The state's economy simply ran on different rails: cotton, sugar, timber, and later petroleum.

-Shreveport and Baton Rouge have hosted gun shows and dealers of regional significance, but no Louisiana-based firearms manufacturer has achieved national distribution.
+Shreveport and Baton Rouge have hosted and dealers of regional significance, but no Louisiana-based firearms manufacturer has achieved national distribution.
 The major names in Louisiana's modern retail firearms landscape are dealers and distributors, not makers.

-Governor Jeff Landry deserves mention in the modern regulatory context -- his signing of the 2024 constitutional carry law represented the culmination of a legislative push that had failed in prior sessions under Governor John Bel Edwards, who vetoed earlier permitless carry bills.
+Governor Jeff Landry deserves mention in the modern regulatory context -- his signing of the 2024 constitutional carry law represented the culmination of a legislative push that had failed in prior sessions under Governor John Bel Edwards, who vetoed earlier bills.

 Constitutional Framework